nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 You might want to use change monitoring tools to watch pages on Berlin.de for changes.
 If the page changes, you get an email showing what changed.
 I monitor hundreds of pages like this.
 It's an essential part of my job.
 For this, use [changedetection.io](https://changedetection.io).

+### Style guide

+The website must follow the [Berlin.de style guide](https://styleguide.berlin.de/), and use the elements from their design system.
+This is a good thing.
+It saves you a lot of time, because the supplied components already take care of style, functionality, accessibility and mobile friendliness.
+Best of all, another team handles their maintenance.

+Using this design system with your CMS of choice should not be a problem.
+You must use the base templates as described [here](https://styleguide.berlin.de/patterns/05-styleguide-startseite/05-styleguide-startseite.html).

 ## API access

 The websites listed in the proposal do not have a public API.
 They are not designed to be operated by other machines.
 Many of those website implement anti-bot measures.
 They either limit the rate of requests, or block bots outright.
 It would be difficult for your software to access their data.